 The band unknowingly started in the summer of 1997 when Kalyn moved back from Burbank, CA to her Denver hometown and was invited to attend and corrupt the 14th annual week-long Wheelchair Sports Camp.
 The band tours the states and beyond from their home in Denver, Colorado.

 -peace, poop, protest

 T Minus Katlyn

 “Kalyn Heffernan is 2 years old, weighs 53 pounds, and measures three feet, six inches tall.
-She’s light enough to carry, compact enough to hide under a winter coat, and is sometimes mistaken for a child.
-But Kalyn, who has the brittle-bone disability osteogenesis imperfecta, is hardly innocent, precious, or inconspicuous: The Colorado native dabbles in graffiti, cusses gloriously, and has a septum piercing.
+The Colorado native dabbles in graffiti, cusses gloriously, and has a septum piercing.
 She raps, scribbles rhymes, and has been known to cover the viral YouTube video “My Vagina Ain’t Handicapped.”
 If you ask—and even if you don’t—she’ll eagerly lift her shirt to show off the words “CRIP LIFE” inked on her stomach… Her first time rhyming in public was at age 12, at a school talent show, where she rattled off stanzas about the Denver Broncos she’d written with friends.
 Her first job was in the Looney Tunes store at a Rocky Mountain amusement park; she saved all her earnings to buy a beat machine….” – Camille Dodero (Village Voice)

 Wheelchair Sports Camp.
 2014.
 All rights reserved.